SamarasTh/e2e_assignment/README.md

 The assessor should provide contact information to the candidate.

-This application was generated using JHipster.
-You can find documentation and help at https://jhipster.github.io.
+This application was generated using [JHipster](https://jhipster.github.io).
+This tool generates a handful of files in order to create a default app.
+A few files have been added to implement the functionality for the test.
+The candidate has to locate these files to complete the exercises.
+The exercises cover both front-end and back-end implementation tasks.

 ## Installation